Fowlart/art_fabric_event_stream/readme.md

 - The application can parse the Telegram messages, reprocess and store them in JSON format for further populating in Fabric Eventstream

 ## Warning
-Under any circumstances, do not commit `init_session.session` in public repos.
+- Under any circumstances, do not commit `init_session.session` in public repos.
 Your telegram will be attempted to hack.

+- In case of `NoClassDefFoundError`, please copy the necessary package/packages into:
+`.venv\Lib\site-packages\pyspark\jars\`, or make sure the jar is accessible for the Python interpreter you are using

 ## Goals